 2. Configure the backup settings.

-3. In the lower-left corner of the wizard, click Script Changes > To New SQL Window.
+3. In the lower-left corner of the wizard, click the arrow next to Script Changes, then select To New SQL Window.

 GO